Ponte de Sôr is a city in the Alto Alentejo region, within the district of

 Roman, and medieval periods, as well as furniture, manuscripts, and

-research materials related to Saa’s studies, including his work on
+research materials related to Saa’s studies, including his work on the

-spaces such as a reading room for periodicals and a multimedia area,
+such as a reading room for periodicals and a multimedia area,

 reinforcing its role as a cultural hub for the region.
 Through

-exhibitions, preservation work, and public access to its
+exhibitions, preservation work, and public access to its collections,

-safeguarding a unique intellectual and archaeological heritage.
+unique intellectual and archaeological heritage.

 |